Request Free Consultation Today

 - Oral aesthetics is just as important as one’s oral health.
 Hence, we recommend tooth-colored crowns and bridges to our patients as they would be indistinguishable amidst the natural teeth.
 They can be customized and made to perfectly mimic the appearance of the teeth.

 - The ceramic material used to fabricate them is highly durable and long-lasting.
-Also, it is quite stain resistant.
+Also, it is quite a stain-resistant.

 - They help to save the natural tissues of the teeth as they prevent extractions.